BinarSkugga/Skugga/README.md

 > You don't want to implement all this for each model so I would advise to create a factory method that takes the
 > model class as argument.

-Since MongoDB is single threaded my query builder is static here.
-You might also see that the initializer and connector logic are handle by you in the constructor.
-This is because the connector can return a wrapper and the initializer might require some pre-initialization.
-In this, this is the standard and expected setup for these two classes.

 ``` java
 public class MongoRepository<T extends Identifiable> extends DataRepository<Query<T>, ObjectId, T> {